arymehro/nasa-student-launch-rocket/README.md

 After defining the rocket configuration in simulation software, the rocket was modeled in **Autodesk Fusion 360** to create a mechanical representation of the airframe structure.

-The CAD model represents the rocket as a multi-component assembly including:
+The CAD model represents the rocket as a multi-component assembly, including:

 - nose cone
 - airframe sections